percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593): We’ve resolved an issue that was preventing the display name and database version from showing up during new cluster creation.

 - [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594): Scheduled backups begin to fail after several successful backups when the number of shards in the MongoDB sharded cluster is changed.

-- [EVEREST-1604](https://perconadev.atlassian.net/browse/EVEREST-1604) \[RBAC\] Create a database from a backup is successful if the user does not have database-engines permissions

 - [EVEREST-1608](https://perconadev.atlassian.net/browse/EVEREST-1608) \[UI\] Error should be displayed on Resources page if the proxies field has no value